Daily High to Daily Low: Is It Safe to Buy Academy Sports and Outdoors Inc. (ASO)?

 ASO’s Market Performance

-ASO stocks went down by -4.62% for the week, with a monthly drop of -3.86% and a quarterly performance of 19.77%.
-The volatility ratio for the week stands at 6.14% while the volatility levels for the past 30 days are set at 6.70% for Academy Sports and Outdoors Inc..
-The simple moving average for the period of the last 20 days is -4.20% for ASO stocks with a simple moving average of 21.05% for the last 200 days.
+ASO stocks went up by 9.89% for the week, with a monthly jump of 11.30% and a quarterly performance of 28.74%.
+The volatility ratio for the week stands at 7.43% while the volatility levels for the past 30 days are set at 7.11% for Academy Sports and Outdoors Inc..
+The simple moving average for the period of the last 20 days is 7.61% for ASO stocks with a simple moving average of 35.21% for the last 200 days.

 Analysts’ Opinion of ASO